kunalchaturvedi87/weekly-planner-/README.md

 1. Open the link ↑.
 2. Add your stuff.
 3. Let the browser yell at you when it’s time.
-4. Pretend you’ve had your life together all along. 😏
+4. Pretend you’ve had your life together all along.

 ## Tech Stuff (if you’re that kind of person)
 - **HTML** + **CSS** + **Vanilla JS**
-- Saves tasks in your browser 🛟 — survives refreshes and bad life choices.
+- Saves tasks in your browser  survives refreshes and bad life

----

 MIT Licensed — fork it, roast it, upgrade it… just don’t try to sell it back to me as a “Pro Productivity Tool™” 🙄